tietama/tietama.github.io/have-a-break.md

 An internal communication references an external email address attempting to access company files:

-kraliknovak09[@]gmail.com
+>Reminder to all staff — personal email addresses must not be used for accessing or sharing company files.
+This morning a request was received from an external address **(kraliknovak09[@]gmail.com)** to access files in the route planning shared folder.
+The request was blocked.
+Please use your company account for all work-related activity.

 ### Analysis

-The username does not directly reveal identity, requiring external OSINT enrichment.
+The address does not directly reveal identity, requiring external OSINT enrichment.

 ### Method